bitpiedotcom/bitpiewx/_posts/2018-08-06-addeos-trading-competition-note-en.md

 Dear Bitpiers:<br/>

-Bitpie’s Pie Bank has opened the deposit and withdrawal of ADD and CHL on August 6, 2018 at 16:00:00 (Hong Kong time).
+Bitpie’s Pie Bank has opened the deposit and withdrawal of ADD and CHL on August 6, 2018 at 16:00:00 (Hong Kong time).<span style="color:red">Please update to the latest verstion 3.4.5 to operate.</a>

 Bitpie’s built-in exchange will list ADD/EOS and CHL/EOS trading pairs on August 8, 2018 at 16:00:00 (Hong Kong time).